 You can found out how to become an accredited Living Wage employer, through the Living Wage Foundation, here.

 What did we do?

 The Living Wage campaign had been around for a number of years, but it lacked resources.
 We felt that with significant additional investment, a step-change in the campaign could be achieved.
 We wanted to see more employers signing up; wider recognition of the real Living Wage among politicians and the general public; a formal accreditation system for employers being designed; and a better evidence base about the costs and benefits of a real Living Wage.

 Since 2008 we have invested around £1.2 million into the initiative.
-It has three elements:
+It had three elements:

 - Citizens UK was awarded £850,000, over four years, for campaign work in the higher education, retail and public sectors and to establish a body to accredit employers and promote the Living Wage (the Living Wage Foundation).
 Further funding of £240,000 was awarded in December 2013 towards developing the Living Wage in London’s retail and hospitality sectors.

 at Queen Mary, University of London was commissioned to undertake independent research on the longer-term impact and potential benefits to employers and employees of a Living Wage.
 We also made a contribution to research undertaken by IPPR and Resolution Foundation to examine the costs to employers of paying a Living Wage.

 - Evaluation – Cambridge Policy Consultants were commissioned to undertake a four-year evaluation to assess the impact of the Living Wage special initiative.

-The special initiative is supported by an Advisory Group of representatives from a range of interested parties and included the TUC, London Councils, Greater London Authority, Business in the Community, KPMG and Joseph Rowntree Foundation.
+The special initiative was supported by an Advisory Group of representatives from a range of interested parties and included the TUC, London Councils, Greater London Authority, Business in the Community, KPMG and Joseph Rowntree Foundation.
 Members also included individuals from Trust for London and Citizens UK.
 Our funding of the Living Wage forms part of our wider work around low pay.